nohat/dimming/docs/integration-guides/zigbee2mqtt.md

 - **Future-proof Design:** Architecture supports easy extension as Z2M adds new capabilities
 - **Community Alignment:** Implementation approach aligns with Z2M's existing patterns and conventions

-The primary work involves mapping Home Assistant's new service parameters to Z2M's existing MQTT command structure and ensuring proper state feedback.
+The primary work involves mapping Home Assistant's new service parameters to Z2M's existing MQTT command structure and ensuring proper state feedback
+.
 Standardizing controller events from Z2M devices will also be key for the "Control Mapping" UI phase of the project.
 ````